Appalachian stereotypes: Stereotypes of Appalachians

+According to Professor Roberta M. Campbell of Miami University Hamilton, the "stereotype of the backward, barefoot, poor white hillbilly" is the most common stereotype of Appalachian people.

-The traditional Appalachian dialect and accent also comes with a slew of stereotypes and consequences for those who bear it.
+The traditional Appalachian dialect and accent also attracts a slew of stereotypes and consequences for those who bear it.
 Those with Appalachian accents or who use Appalachian dialect are perceived to be less educated and less wealthy.
 There is also the incorrect theory that Appalachian English is closely related to Elizabethan English, or that it has not progressed far past Elizabethan English.
 These stereotypes harm the access to opportunities and impressions of Appalachian people outside of Appalachia.
-As a result of these negative stereotypes, thousands of people from the Appalachian region face judgment and, intense scrutiny on a daily basis.
+As a result of these negative stereotypes, thousands of people from the Appalachian region face judgment and intense scrutiny on a daily basis.

-During the appraisal called "Community Action in Appalachia" during the War on Poverty, it was found that the population of those who wanted a change in how they lived was split into two.
+During the appraisal called "Community Action in Appalachia" during the war on poverty, it was found that the population of those who wanted a change in how they lived was split into two.
 The group helped provide community centers throughout Appalachia, with hopes of allowing individuals to become more educated and view other, newer technologies created by society.
-Some embraced the new ideals and modernism provided by the community centers created, and others annexed them with the thought that government intervention was not needed within their area.
-After the appraisal was finished, very little changed and development was recorded.
-Small instances across the counties, but nothing caused significant change.
+Some embraced the new ideals and modernism provided by the community centers, and others annexed them with the thought that government intervention was not needed within their area.
+After the appraisal was finished, only small instances of development were recorded across the counties, but nothing of significant change.
 This created a new view on Appalachia, and it caused many to believe that the Appalachians simply did not want to change and did not embrace new parts of modern society.

-Most of these stereotypes come from things of the past.
-The rough look of those who live in the Appalachian region comes from times in the late 1800s when Appalachia was hit with a depression due to economic over expansion, decrease in money supply, and a stock crash.
-It also arises from the look of miners, who would come home looking very dirty and worn because of the conditions they were working under in the mines.
+Most of these stereotypes originate from historical cultural patterns.
+The rough look of those who live in the Appalachian region comes from times in the late 1800s when Appalachia was hit with a depression due to economic overexpansion, decrease in money supply, and a stock crash.
+It also arises from the appearance of miners, who would come home looking very dirty and worn due to the conditions they were subjected to in the mines.
 After the appraisal "Community Action in Appalachia", the public started to view the region as underdeveloped and stuck in the past.
 Due to the fact that the region is heavily dependent on labor jobs, majority of people do not feel the need to go past a high school education, thus causing the stereotype that Appalachian individuals are uneducated.